-The remaining contestants went home empty-handed.
+The remaining contestants go home empty-handed.
 According to the talent contract, appearing on AGT does not “constitute a professional appearance.”
 Performers are not entitled to “wages, salary, or other compensation.”

 AGT provides contestants with travel and living accommodations during filming.
 The producer will pay for a hotel and ground transportation to the airport and all production sites.
 During the audition process, contestants living further than 300 miles from the greater Los Angeles area will receive reimbursement for two hotel nights and a $25 per diem.
 All other expenses, including food, are the sole responsibility of the contestant.

 In 2019, the Detroit Youth Choir won second place and still received $1 million, but it didn’t come from AGT.
-Deadline reported the Season 14 runner-ups received a million-dollar endowment established by the Detroit City mayor who thought “there should’ve been two first prizes.”
-Click On Detroit reported the Youth Choir will be “getting its own show on Disney+.”
+Deadline reported the season 14 runner-ups received a million-dollar endowment established by the Detroit City mayor who thought “there should’ve been two first prizes.”

 The prize is divided into 40 installments of $25,000 (before taxes) over 40 years.
 Winners do not receive a lump sum payment.
 Contestants may opt to receive the “present cash value” of the annuity, which according to Forbes, is only worth about $300,000, before taxes.

-The headlining performance for a Vegas show is also slightly misleading.
+The headlining performance for a Vegas residency is also slightly misleading.
 Winners do get a chance to perform in front of a casino audience, but the run is only for three nights.

 Regardless of the value of the cash prize, the exposure a performer receives from the television show is priceless and can launch their career to the next level where they can truly become a millionaire.
-As for 2nd place America’s Got Talent contestants, there are still plenty of opportunities for them out there.
+As for America’s Got Talent second place contestants, there are still plenty of opportunities for them out there.